What About Joan?

 What About Joan? is an American sitcom that aired on ABC for two seasons in 2001.
 It starred Joan Cusack as Joan Gallagher, a Chicago schoolteacher and the comedy of her day-to-day life.
 It co-starred Kyle Chandler.
 It was produced by James L. Brooks, Richard Sakai, David Richardson, and Ed Weinberger.

 Synopsis

-Joan Cusack played a high school teacher on the verge of a deepening relationship with Chandler.
+Joan Cusack played a high school teacher on the verge of a deepening relationship with Jake (Chandler).
 It was filmed before a live studio audience in Chicago and edited in Los Angeles.
-Joan's apartment was supposed to be located in the Ravenswood neighborhood of Chicago.
+Joan's apartment was set in the Ravenswood neighborhood of Chicago's North Side.